rupadhande/Call-Center-Report-dashboard-using-excel/README.md

    - Interactive slicers for filtering data dynamically.

 ## 📁 Files Included
-- `Call_Centre_Report_2025.xlsx`: The main Excel file with all dashboards and data analysis.
+- `Call centre report.xlsx`: The main Excel file with all dashboards and data analysis.
 - `README.md`: Documentation for this project.

 ## 🛠 Tools Used